How Ferns Are Beneficial In Landscaping

 1. There's A Fern For All Occasions

 A few decades ago, there were less than ten species of ferns appropriate for backyard landscaping.
 Today, there's more than 150.
-And while even modified ferns remain nonflowering plants, their colors and shape more than make up for lack of blossoms.
+And while even modified remain nonflowering plants, their colors and shape more than makeup for lack of blossoms.

 They do have animal predators and disease problems, but many fewer than other plant species.

-3. Ferns Are Hardy And Don't Need Much Attention
+3. They Are Hardy And Don't Need Much Attention

-A lack of or overabundance of moisture is possibly the single most significant deterrent to the thriving of a fern plant or colony.
-Working with professional landscapers is the best way to ensure the pairing of the right ferns with the right property.
+A lack of or overabundance of moisture is possibly the single most significant deterrent to the thriving of the plant or colony.
+Working with professional landscapers is the best way to ensure the pairing of the right ones with the right property.

 4. Ferns Can Restore "Injured" Properties

 Multiple studies have shown how ferns can filter toxins like heavy metals from the land.
 Certain species of ferns such as marsh ferns provide excellent ground cover for very wet areas and can reduce damage from erosion.

 Hardy as they are, fern species have particular requirements.
 This is why it's best to have property types assessed and recommendations made professionally before proceeding.
 With that in mind, here are a few of the more popular ferns for specific property types:

 Native species like cinnamon ferns and sensitive ferns do well in wet areas, including thriving in bogs and at the edge of ponds.

 Not all ferns need lots of water to thrive.
 There are fern species that can survive in desert conditions, though these plants are smaller and less showy.
 The more abundant wood ferns and lady ferns do very well in drier yards, however.